golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 Note that Ray on Golem leaves the `yagna` daemon running on purpose - it stays connected to the Golem network maintaining current information about the providers so that when you start up your cluster again the nodes are found more quickly.

-With that in mind, we recommend stopping only `ray-on-golem` and leaving `yagna` running.
+With that in mind, when starting over we recommend stopping `ray-on-golem` and leaving `yagna` running (but to get a truely clean slate you might want to stop `yagna` too).

 The surest way to stop these services is to kill them (using the PID numbers as shown in the first column):
 ```bash